 \textbf{RQ4 Theoretical Verification:} \textit{Can our theoretical analysis of Label-Clustered CP be experimentally verified?}\\ We validate our theoretical analysis of set size disparity for Label-Clustered CP (\Cref{sec:clustered-fairness}) through ablations and numerical studies.

+In implementing the LLM-in-the-loop evaluator, we choose $M$, the number of independent LLM predictions made for each task--treatment pair, to balance estimation stability with computational cost. \Cref{app: computational_cost} reports $M$, total LLM predictions, and API cost or runtime for each experiment, showing that the evaluator remains low-cost relative to human-subject studies: \citet{cresswell2024cphuman} and \citet{cresswell2025conformal} required approximately \pounds 1500 in participant payments for 30k--42.5k human responses. the low cost of our estimator, as low as \$1 for 60k predictions, enables broader comparisons across datasets, modalities, and CP methods.
 Further details on datasets, CP score functions, hyperparameter tuning, and prompt engineering for the LLM-in-the-loop are provided in \Cref{app:add-exp}.
 Our code implementing CP methods and the LLM evaluator on these tasks is available at this \href{https://github.com/layer6ai-labs/llm-in-the-loop-conformal-fairness}{Github repo}.